haberdashPI/vscode-selection-utilities/docs/motions.md

 ],
 ```

-Motion units can be customized on a per-langauge basis, if desired.
+Motion units can be customized on a per-language basis, if desired.

 For the built-in motions to work, all of the above units have to be defined,
 but you can always add more units types if you want to use the `moveBy` command (describe below).